 Development cooperation appropriations

-According to the new Government Programme, the appropriations for development cooperation will be subject to EUR 200 million cuts annually beginning in 2016 as a part of the general government adjustment measures.
-In addition to this, EUR 100 million of grant aid will be converted into loans and capital investment and channelled to the developing countries through enterprises committed to corporate social responsibility.
+According to the Government’s budget proposal, the appropriations for development cooperation will be subject to EUR 200 million cuts annually beginning in 2016 as a part of the general government adjustment measures.
+In addition to this, EUR 130 million of grant aid will be converted into loans and capital investment and channelled to the developing countries through enterprises committed to corporate social responsibility.

 The Ministry for Foreign Affairs is preparing the targeting of the savings as part of the budget proposal and the general government fiscal plan on the basis of the government's guidelines.